pvigier/pvigier.github.io-jekyll/projects/index.md

 ---
 # Projects

-I am currently working on Vagabond, a procedural roguelike 2D RPG.
+I am currently working on Vagabond, a procedural roguelite 2D RPG.
 You can find all my devlogs [here](/tag/vagabond).
 You can find more screenshots and updates on my [Twitter account](https://twitter.com/PierreVigier).

 The libraries I maintain: